 However, social media is not only used for sharing content, but to also help you understand your target audience and use this knowledge to create truly engaging media that is catered to the needs and desires of your consumers.
 This enables you to have a personality that reflects the core values of your brand.
 As a tech startup, developing a brand personality is important to distinguish yourself from your competitors, and to easily provide answers to the particularly niche questions that often come with being a tech startup.

-Search Engine Optimization, or SEO, is another PR strategy that should be on your radar as a tech company.
+Search Engine Optimization is another PR strategy that should be on your radar as a tech company.
 Simply put, it is the process of improving your website to increase the quantity and quality of traffic from a search engine’s organic results.
 The better visibility your page has in a search result, for the more attention and prospective customers you will attract.

 SEO works by optimizing the various factors that search engines use to index pages.
 Given the thousands of results related to a search, by optimizing for a search engine algorithm a page will be displayed in the results.